Particular/docs.particular.net/monitoring/heartbeats/install-plugin.md

 ### Heartbeat interval

-Heartbeat messages are sent by the plugin, at a predefined interval of 10 seconds.
+Heartbeat messages are sent by the plugin at a predefined interval of 10 seconds.
 As shown above, the interval value can be overridden on a per endpoint basis.

-NOTE: When configuring heartbeat interval, ensure ServiceContol setting [`HeartbeatGracePeriod`](/servicecontrol/creating-config-file.md#plugin-specific-servicecontrolheartbeatgraceperiod) is greater than the heartbeat interval.
+NOTE: When configuring the heartbeat interval, ensure the ServiceContol setting [`HeartbeatGracePeriod`](/servicecontrol/creating-config-file.md#plugin-specific-servicecontrolheartbeatgraceperiod) is greater than the heartbeat interval.

 ### Time-To-Live (TTL)

-When the plugin sends heartbeat messages, the default TTL is fixed to four times the value of the Heartbeat interval.
+When the plugin sends heartbeat messages, the default TTL is fixed to four times the value of the heartbeat interval.
 As shown above, the interval value can be overridden on a per endpoint basis.

-WARN: See [expired heartbeats](expired-heartbeats.md) for more information about what happens to expired heartbeats.
+WARN: See [Expired heartbeats](expired-heartbeats.md) for more information about what happens to expired heartbeats.